SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 In the example above, in the variable **`num`** of integer type **`int`**, we will have a value read as input from **the console**.

-Java is **highly typed language** this means that the variables have type determine at compile-time and can not change at the execution time (as it is in dynamic languages such as JavaScript and Python).
+Java is a **highly typed language** this means that the variables have type determined at compile-time and can not change at the execution time (as it is in dynamic languages such as JavaScript and Python).
 In the example above `scanner` is from type `java.util.Scanner` (scanning text reader) and the variable `num` is from type `int` (integer number).

-### Problem: Calculating the area of the square with side **a**
+### Problem: 1000 Days After Birth

 As an example, let us look at a program.
 The problem is to calculate the area of a square by a given side's length read as input from the console.
 The sample source code of the program is below.
-The code **reads an integer** as input from the console, **multiply it** by itself (squares it), and as output **prints the result** from the multiplication.
+The code **reads an integer** as input from the console, **multiplies it** by itself (squares it), and as output **prints the result** from the multiplication.
 Save the code in a file with the name SquareArea.java, or else you will have a compile-time error:

 ```Java
 // Put this code in the file: SquareArea.java